-€ per Ordinary Share \$ per American Depositary Share
+€ per Ordinary Share per American Depositary Share

 Nanobiotix S.A. is offering 6,500,000 ordinary shares in a global offering consisting of (i) a public offering in the United States of ordinary shares in the form of American Depositary Shares ("ADSs"), each representing one ordinary share (the "U.S. offering") and (ii) an offering of ordinary shares outside of the United States exclusively addressed to "qualified investors," as such term is defined in article 2(e) of the Regulation (EU) No. 2017/1129 of the European Parliament and Council of June 14, 2017, through certain of the underwriters named in this prospectus (the "European offering").
 Our ordinary shares are listed on the regulated market of Euronext in Paris ("Euronext Paris") under the symbol "NANO."
 This is our initial public offering in the United States.
-Our ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "NBTX."
-On December 9, 2020, the last reported sale price of our ordinary shares on Euronext Paris was €12.60 per ordinary share, equivalent to a price of \$15.26 per ADS, based on an exchange rate of €1.00 = \$1.2109 on December 9, 2020.
+We have applied to list our ADSs on the Nasdaq Global Market under the symbol "NBTX."
+On December 4, 2020, the last reported sale price of our ordinary shares on Euronext Paris was €12.08 per ordinary share, equivalent to a price of \$14.69 per ADS, based on an exchange rate of €1.00 = \$1.2159 on December 4, 2020.

 The U.S. offering and the European offering are collectively referred to in this prospectus as the offering.
 The total number of ordinary shares (including those in the form of ADSs) in the U.S. offering and the European offering is subject to reallocation between them.
-We expect the offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be between €11.15 and €11.97 per ordinary share and between \$13.50 and \$14.50 per ADS, respectively, and in any event will not be lower than 10% below the volume-weighted average price of our ordinary shares on the regulated market of Europext in Paris for the three trading days preceding the appropriate reference date.
+The final offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be determined through negotiations between us and the representatives of the underwriters, and by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors.
+However, in accordance with French law and the shareholders' resolutions applicable to this offering, such prices will not be lower than 10% below the volume-weighted average price of our ordinary shares on the regulated market of Euronext in Paris for the three trading days preceding the appropriate reference date.